SC5/grunt-boreless-boilerplate/README.md

 # BoReLESS - Grunt Bower + RequireJS + LESS Boilerplate
 [![Build Status](https://travis-ci.org/SC5/grunt-boreless-boilerplate.png?branch=master)](https://travis-ci.org/SC5/grunt-boreless-boilerplate)

+**This project is deprecated (no longer actively maintained) in favor or our [Gulp BoBrSASS boilerplate](https://github.com/SC5/gulp-bobrsass-boilerplate).
+If you still want to stick with Grunt, consider some of the [Yeoman generators](http://yeoman.io/generators/).**

 This is a boilerplate to ease builds of web projects utilising good build tools and related utilities, such as Grunt, RequireJS, LESS and Karma.